muon-data/muon/README.md

     key in a: value in a
 ```

-Every indent in a document must contain the same number of spaces, typically
+Every indent in a file must contain the same number of spaces, typically 2 to 4.
-2 to 4.
 Only spaces (U+0020) are allowed, not tabs or other whitespace.
-For
+For nested
-nested dictionaries, multiple indents are used.
+dictionaries, multiple indents are used.

 ```
 mesa: